 When I was 18, I wanted to be an environmentalist.
-I did an internship at the Student Conservation Association, and I went to a panel focusing on careers for people of color in environmental sustainability.
+I did an internship with the Student Conservation Association, and I went to a panel focusing on careers for people of color in environmental sustainability.
 A month after that panel I became a Religion major.
 Then I became a Theater and Religion major.
-Then I made my own.
+Then I made my own major.
 Then I was gonna drop it to be a Classics major.
 Then Oberlin was probably gonna kick me out (unless I could still pay maybe).

 When I was 19, I wanted to get married.
 I don’t know if it was because I dealt with a lot of trauma or not, but I figured that I wanted to be in a completely committed relationship with some guy who would take care of me (or more importantly, let me take care of him).
 I proceeded to hook up with openly gay guys in relationships, and men who probably had families but went to bathhouses.
 They all liked when I massaged them though.